lakshan-cd/HospPredict-Core/README.md

 2. **Configure Neo4j**
    - Ensure your Neo4j instance is running
-   - Verify Neo4j connection details in `config/default.yml`
+   - Verify Neo4j connection details in your `.env` file
    - Make sure APOC plugin is installed in your Neo4j instance

 3. **Run Data Preprocessing**